lankydan/lankydanblog-jamstack/content/blog/2020/kotlin/calling-java-functional-interfaces-from-kotlin/index.md

 }
 ```

-The the `doStuff` function can be called with the following Kotlin code:
+The `doStuff` function can be called with the following Kotlin code:

 ```kotlin
 // Least simplified